 The Global Defense Initiative utilizes powerful and efficient technologies in their arsenal.
 Their presence on the ground is unmatched in terms of armour and raw firepower, but their high-tier units are slow and expensive.
 Their main weaknesses are the lack of a proper artillery unit and the fragility of their aircraft.

-The Light Infantry are the mainstay of the GDI and Brotherhood troops.
+Light Infantry is the mainstay of the GDI and Brotherhood troops.
 Armed with an M16 Mk.
 II pulse rifle, they deliver light damage to most targets.
 Although slow, infantry are capable of movement over varied terrain types with little loss in speed.
 They are also able to pass through certain terrains or hazards that are inaccessible or damaging to vehicles.
 They are best used for scouting.

-The Disk Thrower is a light infantry unit that carries a long-range grenade delivery system.
-Instead of traditionally shaped grenades, the Disk Thrower uses an aerodynamic grenade that is designed with longer flight in mind.
+The Disc Thrower is a light infantry unit that carries a long-range grenade delivery system.
+Instead of traditionally shaped grenades, the Disc Thrower uses an aerodynamic grenade that is designed with longer flight in mind.
 Because of the dynamics of the discus-like projectile, the grenade can bounce along terrain if it does not impact its intended target.
 Its explosion deals splash damage which suppresses enemy infantry.

 Jump Jet Infantry